edes33/edes33.github.io/sample_page.md

 ### 2. Data Understanding

 The dataset contains 140 columns, meaning there are 139 potential features to use in models to predict our response variable of crash severity.
 Crash severity has 5 different classes: Fatal Injury, Non-fatal Injury, Not Reported, Property Damage, and Unkown.
+In the raw dataset, each observation represents a car involved in the crash.
+For this analysis, we want each observation to be a crash so we will need to handle this in data preparation.

 ```{r}
 crash2020 %>%